MarcL/djcruze.co.uk/src/pages/cookie-policy.md

 template: 'page'
 ---

-This is the Cookie Policy for Clare Littlemore, accessible from https://clarelittlemore.com
+This is the Cookie Policy for DJ Cruze, accessible from https://djcruze.co.uk

 ### What Are Cookies